 “It is not a daily increase, but a daily decrease.
 Hack away at the inessentials. – Bruce Lee

 Lack of time is often a major stress factor for many people.
-There are several effective ways to manage your time wisely and avoid feeling under pressure—create a daily plan, block out distractions, track your time, prioritize, delegate, Learn to Say “NO”, etc.
+There are several effective ways to manage your time wisely and avoid feeling under pressure—create a daily plan, block out distractions, track your time, prioritize, delegate, Learn to Say “NO”, etc. Manage your money with a tracker, savings account, and The Children’s ISA.

 Finish What You’ve Started